Sofie van den Enk

-Sofie van den Enk (born 23 August 1980 born in Heemskerk) is a Dutch television presenter who currently works for the KRO.
+Sofie van den Enk (born 23 August 1980 in Heemskerk) is a Dutch television presenter who currently works for the KRO.
 Sofie graduated in 2006 from the University of Groningen and holds a master's degree in American Studies.

 In early 2006, she began working as a reporter for regional television, RTV Utrecht, and later on she presented the daily newsmagazine of that channel called 'U Vandaag' (You Today).
 In 2007 and 2008 she also presented a program called 'Villa Hooiberg'.

 In late 2008, 11 December, she won an award, Philip Bloemendal Award, for young presenters, the first presenter from regional television.
 Sinds 2009, works as a presenter on the public broadcasting organisation KRO.

 She became a mother in 2011.